yixmao/extend_tr/README.md

 # Extended Topological Regression

 ## Introduction
-This is the Python package of an extended version of Topological Regression (TR), a similarity-based regression framework, that is statistically grounded, computationally fast, and interpretable.
+This is the Python package of an extended version of Topological Regression (TR), a similarity-based regression framework that is statistically grounded, computationally fast, and interpretable.
 This package offers flexible options for descriptor calculation, distance calculation, anchor point selection, and model configuration, allowing users to fine-tune the method to their specific research needs.
 For more information, please see
 1. Zhang, Ruibo, et al. "Topological regression as an interpretable and efficient tool for quantitative structure-activity relationship modeling."
 Nature Communications 15.1 (2024): 5072.

 ## Installation
-**Step 1: Creat a conda environment (optional)**
+**Step 1: Create a conda environment (optional)**
 ```bash
 conda create --name extendtr python=3.8
 conda activate extendtr
 ```

 **Step 2: Install the extendtr package**

 Clone the github repo:
 ```bash
 git clone git@github.com:yixmao/extend_tr.git